 Cover with the remaining muffin batter.
 Using a mini silicone spatula and water, smooth out the tops.

 Allow to cool before serving.
-Store leftovers in the fridge for a few days or freeze.
+These muffins are best served room temperature.
+Because of the cream cheese filling, store leftovers in the fridge for a few days or freeze.

 To freeze leftover muffins, just wrap them individually in plastic wrap and place in the freezer for up to a couple of months.
 When you're ready to eat one, just unwrap it and put in on the counter for about 30 minutes until thawed.